TerrorJacktyl/jinx-it-project/README.md

 This is a strange error, likely caused by issues between recent releases of TypeScript, React scripts and ES-Lint, which resulted in us downgrading to TypeScript 3.9.7.

 Ensuring that `src/frontend/package.json` contains the line `"typescript": "^3.9.7",` and doing a full rebuild should fix this issue.

+### Modifying files gives `device or resource busy`

+This happens because Docker has still mounted a folder (such as `src/frontend`) through a volume, and deleting it would confuse Docker.
+Jack encountered this error trying to delete the whole repository on Windows (WSL2).
+To fix:
+1. Remove all Docker containers which depend on the file you can't modify/delete.
+If you're not sure, remove everything with `docker system prune -a` in your Linux shell.
+2. Shutdown WSL from cmd/powershell with `wsl --shutdown`.
+3. Restart WSL and your Linux shell.
+Modify files.